cfhirsch/adventofcode2023/README.md

 If one exists, then return destination_range_start + seed - source_range_start.
 Otherwise return seed.

 I suppose there might be a "fluid" way to do the sequence of seed -> soil -> .. -> location.

+-- Part Two:
+Very pleasantly surprised that I got this in one.
+Each map is monotonically increasing within its range.
+So what I did here, to avoid having to loop through every possible seed value, was to calculate how many values were left in the current range for each map, and take the minimum (ignoring maps where there was no range, and we were just returning the passed in value).
+I then leap forward by that minimum.
+Glad it worked :).